 What causes colon cancer and am I at risk?

 Certain factors put people at higher risk.
 Individuals with a personal or family history of colon cancer, polyps, or inherited colon cancer syndromes (i.e., FAP and HNPCC/Lynch syndrome), as well as those with ulcerative colitis or Crohn's disease, are all at higher risk and may require screening at an earlier age than the general population.
-A person with one first degree relative (parent, sibling or child) with colon cancer is 2 to 3 times as likely to develop the cancer as someone who does not have an affected relative.
+A person with one first degree relative (parent, sibling, or child) with colon cancer is 2 to 3 times as likely to develop colon cancer as someone who does not have an affected relative.

 How can I prevent colon cancer?

 Eating a low-fat diet high in fruits and vegetables and low in red meat, together with regular exercise and maintaining a healthy body weight may help prevent colon cancer.
 It is also important not to smoke, or to quit if you already smoke.
 Limiting alcohol may be helpful.